Skip to main content

 Credit History & Credit Scores

 In Canada, your credit score is a three-digit number ranging from 300 to 900.
 It represents your creditworthiness—how likely you are to pay back money you borrow.
-Lenders, landlords, and even some employers use this number to make decisions about you.
+Lenders use credit reports and scores when making credit decisions.
+Landlords, employers, and other organizations may also request credit information where permitted and with the required notice or consent.

 Why is a Credit Score Important?